 Can you guess which places we refer with “obvious Rio sights”?
 Yes, of course!
 The obvious couldn’t be out of our list of things to do in Rio de Janeiro: Christ the Redeemer statue and Sugarloaf Mountain belong to almost every tourists bucket list visiting Rio.
 And for a reason!

-The Sugarloaf Mountain is another post card landscape from Rio.
-The dramatic location right between the Guanabara Bay and the Atlantic Ocean will guarantee some of the best pictures you’ll catch during your trip.
+The view it’s amazing and some people like even more the view from the Urca Hill.
 The most recommended time to visit the Sugarloaf is right before sunset, when the sky is coloured with orange, pink and purple tones.
-Have a caipirinha and wait for the sun setting, to then admire the city lights of Rio.
+Have a caipirinha and wait for the sun to set, to then admire the city lights of Rio.

 You can visit both of these attractions on your own or by joining to a tour.
 Going on your own is easy though, but if you’re visiting Rio during the high season (New Years, Carnaval, other public holidays) we highly recommend you to buy your tickets in advance online, to avoid standing in a line for hours.
 If you prefer comfort, privacy and saving time, S2 Rio is an agency with excellent reviews on Tripadvisor and you can get R$20,00 off by clicking here and talking directly to them on whatsapp.

 In Rio, the beaches are divided into numbered “postos”.
 These postos are located about every 1km and are the watching towers for life guards.
 But actually, they are also ther to make beach-goers life much easier.
 If you make a date with some body at the beach, it’s easier to find each other at “Posto 9” than for example “under a palm tree in the middle of Ipanema”.

 As you can imagine, these two beaches can get extremely crowded on a sunny summer day.
-If you wish for some personal space and queit beaches, you don’t need to go far!
-One option is to ride the subway until Jardim Oceanico, and from there walk to Barra da Tijuca beach.
-It’s a 18km long beach, so surely you’ll find a calm spot.
+If you wish for some personal space and quiet beaches, you don’t need to go far!
+You can go to the neighborhood of Leblon, which has a easy access through the metro in direction to Jardim Oceânico.

 If feeling adventurous, make a day trip to the “wild beaches” of Rio.
 You find them in Guaratiba, around 40km south from Rio.
 There beaches are only accessible by trail, or a taxi boat, so don’t expect big crowds, but yes expect wonderful landscape!
 Visiting Guaratiba, is a whole day trip, but certainly worth it.